asleix/daspack/README.md

 - **Lossless or fixed-accuracy** — pick zero error or a max absolute error and get exactly what you asked for.
 - **Multi-threaded** — control the number of threads per encode/decode call.
 - **High throughput** — 800 MB/s+ on an 8-core laptop in typical workloads.
-- **Self-describing streams** — all parameters (codec, quantizer, shape) are stored in the bitstream; no sidecars needed.
 - **Pure Rust core** — no unsafe C buffers exposed to user code.
 - **Python bindings** — direct `encode` / `decode` interface for NumPy arrays.